NCAS-CMS/cf-python/docs/source/field_analysis.rst

                               a given number of degrees of
                               freedom.

-``'standard_deviation'``      The square root of the        May be
+``'standard_deviation'``      The weighted or unweighted    May be
-                              weighted or unweighted
-                              variance.
+                              standard deviation of the
+			      values with a given number
+			      of degrees of freedom.

 ``'root_mean_square'``        The square root of the        May be
                               weighted or unweighted mean